-The following description of court procedures in the Court of Queen’s Bench (Family Division) is very general and applies mainly to separations and divorces.
+The following description of court procedures in the Court of King’s Bench (Family Division) is very general and applies mainly to separations and divorces.
 Court procedures in other family matters, such as child protection, adoption, and certain family support applications where one party lives outside Manitoba, are different in some respects.
 Please refer to the following sections: Child Support, Partner Support, Child Protection, and Adoption for more information on how the court system operates in those cases.

 What are the first steps?